Criminal Justice (CRIJ)

 CRIJ 6333.
 Seminar In Org & Administratn.
 3 Hours.

-(SH Prior Course ID: CJ 633); The study of bureaucracy and complex organizations with strong emphasis on the concepts and practices of the organization and management of public agencies in the United States.
+(SH Prior Course ID: CJ 633); Students study the bureaucracy and complex organizations with a strong emphasis on the concepts and practices of the organization and management of public agencies in the United States.
 Special consideration is given to the various philosophies, typologies, and models of administrative systems in criminal justice.

 CRIJ 6334.
 Resrch Mthd & Quantve Analysis.
 3 Hours.